‘Maxim’ Model Lydia Farley Leaves Little To The Imagination In Latest Bikini Photos

 Farley gained online notoriety when she won first place in her category in Maxim magazine’s 2018 Cover Girl contest.

-Fans wanting to keep up with Faley can follow her Instagram account.
+Fans wanting to keep up with Farley can follow her Instagram account.